swaldman/sbt-ethereum/src/main/paradox/tasks/ens.md

 ```
 > ensNameRegister <ens-name>.eth [optional-registrant-address-as-hex-or-ens-or-alias] [optional-secret-from-prior-commitment]
 ```
-Interactively computes the price of registers an available ENS name for a given period of time.
+Interactively registers an available ENS name for a period of time.

 If a registrant address is provided, the name will be registered to that address.
 Otherwise, it will be registered to the @ref:[session's current sender](./eth/address/sender.md).